 Four hours.
 Prerequisite: SPA 2203 proficiency or permission of the instructor.
 This course acts as a bridge between intermediate and upper-level Spanish courses.
-With a greater focus on grammar and expression, it helps students be better prepared to take other culture or literature classes in which more reading and writing is required.
-Students gain more hands-on practice with grammatical structures and get more feedback from their professors to help them further develop writing skills.
-Gen Ed: SW, Ql
+With a greater focus on

 SPA 3308 TOPICS IN HISPANIC CULTURE AND CIVILIZATION

 Four hours.
 Same as LAS 3308.
 Prerequisite: SPA 2203 proficiency or permission of the instructor.
 This course serves to introduce and expand the student's understanding of Hispanic countries through a detailed study of an interdisciplinary topic that incorporate history, culture, art, literature, current events, and various geographic regions.
 Students of SPA 3308 read and write in Spanish, students of LAS 3308 read and write in English.
 All class discussions are held in English.
 May be taken more than once with a different topic.
 Gen Ed: SW